boots-edu/textbook/source/original/week2.md

 We can get the current number of elements in an array with the length method\.

-Note that length is NOT a function\, but rather it is a property of the array so we don’t use \(\)\.
+Note that length is NOT a function\, but rather it is a property of the array so we don't use \(\)\.

 <span style="color:#569CD6">let</span>  <span style="color:#D4D4D4"> fruits: string\[\] = \[</span>  <span style="color:#CE9178">"</span>  <span style="color:#CE9178">apple"</span>  <span style="color:#D4D4D4">\,</span>  <span style="color:#CE9178">"banana"</span>  <span style="color:#D4D4D4">\,</span>  <span style="color:#CE9178">"orange</span>  <span style="color:#CE9178">"</span>  <span style="color:#D4D4D4">\];</span>